BinarSkugga/Skugga/README.md

 }
 ```
-> The meta controller is included with all SkuggaHTTPS servers and can be disabled by setting 'server.controller.meta'
+> The meta controller is included with all SkuggaHttps servers and can be disabled by setting 'server.controller.meta'
 to false.

 The server will build urls using the root in your configuration.
 You can set the property 'server.root' to start